no one deals like we do!

 The museum has about 1,000 masks in its collection, nearly all from donations, but has space to display no more than 400 at a time.
 Videos show examples of ceremonies in which masked dancers enter a spiritual world to beseech the gods for rain, for example.
 At selected times, experts show adults and children how to make and paint masks, and how to perform masked dances.

-Nearby, hidden away on Cerro de la Pinzona Street, is Dolores Olmedo's home.
+Hidden away on Cerro de la Pinzona Street, is the home of Dolores Olmedo.
 In 1956, the renowned Mexican painter, Diego Rivera, spent 18 months covering the entire outside wall with a mural of tiles, shells and stones in natural colours.
 One end depicts Quetzalcóatl, the feathered serpent god of the Aztecs; the other end portrays an Aztec dog.

-Caleta and Caletilla Beaches frame one of Acapulco's historic residential neighbourhoods.
+Caleta and Caletilla Beaches frame one of the historic residential neighborhoods in Acapulco.
 From this western peninsula, the city grew eastwards around the bay.
 Although locals and Mexican vacationers flock here to enjoy the calm waters, few tourists are aware of these nearby golden beaches.

 Photo © Barb & Ron Kroll

-Perched on a 150-metre-high hill, between Caletilla and La Quebrada, is Acapulco's oldest inn, Hotel Los Flamingos.
+Perched on a 150-meter-high hill, between Caletilla and La Quebrada, is the oldest hotel in Acapulco, Hotel Los Flamingos.
 Built in the 1930s, it was the hidden retreat where Gary Cooper, Fred MacMurray, Cary Grant, John Wayne and other movie screen idols partied.

 Black-and-white photos of the stars still line the walls of the reception area.
 Today, guests can sleep in the spartan, ocean breeze-cooled rooms where the celebrities slept, although the 46-room hotel also offers newer air-conditioned suites.

-Other historic neighbourhoods sit behind the tree-shaded zócalo, or town square, which was the centre of Acapulco before the high-rise hotels and condos turned the former fishing village into a world-class resort.
-(In front of the zócalo is the pier, from where boats depart daily for cruises around the bay.)
+Other historic neighbourhoods sit behind the tree-shaded zócalo, or town square, which was the center of Acapulco before the high-rise hotels and condos turned the former fishing village into a world-class resort.
+In front of the zócalo is the pier, from where boats depart daily for cruises around the bay.

 A tamale-throw away is El Pozo de la Nación (The Nation's Well) neighbourhood.
-Although it's one of Acapulco's first established residential areas, it's rarely mentioned in guidebooks.
+Although it is one of first established residential areas in Acapulco, it is rarely mentioned in Acapulco guidebooks.
 (The name originated in 1850, when the Governor of the state ordered the digging of a well to protect the citizens from a cholera epidemic affecting the region.)

 Photo © Barb & Ron Kroll